uclibs/scholar_use_cases/value_added/value_added_use_cases.md

 `Done looks like:` the repository I use is capable of indexing content consistent with Google Scholar recommendations, so that shortly after submission it is findable in Google Scholar

-##Submission 6 - Display of content details on collection page # Early Adopter Round 2
+##Submission 6 - Display of content details on profile page # Early Adopter Round 2
 `As a:` repository submitter

 `I want to:` give my delegates authority to edit my profile page